 Next on the approach to the Outer Banks is Kilmarlic.
 Originally destined to be a private operation, this outstanding venue shifted gears over time and has evolved into the ultimate resort destination with a challenging and newly updated Tom Steele-designed layout, golf cottages, an athletic club with eight tennis courts, an Olympic-sized pool, clubhouse dining, a full practice facility and even a Albemarle Sound-side park with a beach.

 Rounding out the trio is The Pointe, the course located closest to the Wright Memorial Bridge spanning the Currituck Sound as it laps up against the true Outer Banks.
-If you pass up a chance for breakfast in the grillroom at The Pointe, you are missing a true classic.
-But no matter what time of day you eat or play, the golf at the course features perfect lies on immaculate fairways and greens that are considered among the finest along the East Coast.
+The golf at the course features perfect lies on immaculate fairways and greens that are considered among the finest along the East Coast.

 For players looking to make their way all the way to the Atlantic and the beautiful Corolla beaches, The Currituck Club may be the sanctuary for them.
 A big-league, big-name-designed venue, it opened in the summer of 1996.
 While early sportsmen bagged waterfowl at such grand places as the Currituck Shooting Club, today golfing guests shoot for birdies at this outstanding facility.
 One of the best things Jones did at The Currituck Club was to set it up so that golfers would face a different challenge every day due to the fact that the wind changes daily.